crytic/medusa/docs/src/testing/fuzzing_lifecycle.md

 contracts are done by the configurable [`fuzzing.deployerAddress`](../project_configuration/fuzzing_config.md#deployeraddress) address.

-We will call the state of the blockchain after all the target contracts are deployed as the **"base state"**.
+We will call the state of the blockchain after all the target contracts are deployed as the **"initial deployment state"**.
 This is  the state of the blockchain before any transactions have been executed by the fuzzer.
 Here is what the underlying blockchain would look like after the deployment of contracts `A`, `B`, `C` (assuming no other dynamic deployments).

 ![Contract Deployment Diagram](../static/contract_deployment.png)